Skip to main content

 • --app-name - name for your project.
 Used in package.json, index.ts branding, etc. Default value: adminforth-app.

 • --db - database connection string.
-Currently PostgreSQL, MongoDB, SQLite, Clickhouse are supported.
+Currently PostgreSQL, MongoDB, SQLite, MySQL, Clickhouse and Qdrant (read only) are supported.
 Default value: sqlite://.db.sqlite

 ☝️ Database Connection String format: